 Active learning - children concentrate and keep on trying if they encounter difficulty, and enjoy achievements

-Creating and thinking critically - children have and develop their own ideas, make links betwen ideas and develop strategies for doing things
+Creating and thinking critically - children have and develop their own ideas, make links between ideas and develop strategies for doing things

 There are 7 identified areas of learning that shape the early education framework.
-All these are important and are interconnected and divided into 2 levels - the prime areas and the specific areas
+All these are important and are interconnected and divided into 2 sub areas - the prime areas and the specific areas

 At Robert Owen we believe that like adults, children learn best when they are self motivated and interested.
-For young children, play is the child's work.
+For young children, play is their work.